UKCloud/documentation/articles/other/other-how-use-pricing-tool.md

 The Windows version of the tool is provided as a  `.exe` file and the MacOS version is packaged as a `.dmg` file.

-Once you've downloaded the install file from the UKCloud web site, depending on the version of the tool you're using, you may to install it first.
+Once you've downloaded the install file from the UKCloud web site, depending on the version of the tool you're using, you may need to install it first.

 ### Installing the Windows version